ros-navigation/docs.nav2.org/docs/community/maintainer_docs/distribution_release.md

-# ROS Distribution Release Process
+# ROS Distribution Release Process { #ros-distribution-release-process }

 This is the instructions for releasing a new Nav2 version for a ROS distribution release.